wp-plugins/read-more-without-refresh/readme.txt

 <br>Once you press <strong>"Read more" button</strong>, it will <strong>expand</strong>. <br>
 You can also hide it again by pressing the same button, which is now converted to <strong>"Read less"</strong>.<br><br>
 It works via a shortcode and can be placed everywhere!<br>Usage: <strong>[read more="Read more" less="Read less"] Your long text [/read]</strong><br><br>
-Feel free to try it <a href="http://apps.8web.gr/demos/wordpress-read-more-without-refresh-plugin/">HERE</a>
+Feel free to try it <a target="_blank" href="http://apps.8web.gr/demos/wordpress-read-more-without-refresh-plugin/">HERE</a>

 == Installation ==